jacksonianrtaylor/movie_rec_proj/README.md

 6. Lastly, wait for the rest of the cells to finish and observe the results printed for each cell.

-# Notes for the notebook:
+# Notes for the notebooks:

 * For tweaking and testing, it is important to note that there are two major sections of the notebook.